 - Valuable ebooks and guides

 Once you’ve built this content, it’s time to start injecting elements of these resources into your blog posts.
-Let’s say you’ve been running a blog about healthy living for the last few months, and three weeks ago you created a video about the paleo diet.
+Let’s say you’ve been running a blog about triathlon nutrition for the last few months, and three weeks ago you created a video about the paleo diet.
 Now let’s say you’ve decided to create a blog post about Getting In Shape In 2017, and it just so happens that one of your points is all about the paleo diet.

 What do you think you should do here?